Pressure Equipment Directive

 2. that the product bears the required conformity marking(s)(e.g. CE marking);

-3. that the product is accompanied by the relevant documents (e.g. EU Declaration of Conformity) and by instructions and safety information in a language which can be easily understood by consumers and other end-users if required by the applicable legislation;
+3. that the product is accompanied by the relevant documents (e.g. EU Declaration of Conformity) and by instructions and safety information in a language that can be easily understood by consumers and other end-users if required by the applicable legislation;

-4. that the manufacturer and importer have indicated their (1) name, (2) registered trade name or trademark and (3) the address at which they can be contacted on the product or when not possible because of the size or physical characteristics of the products, on its packaging and/or on the accompanying documentation, and that the product bears a type, batch or serial number or other element allowing the identification of the product.
+4. that the manufacturer and importer have indicated their (1) name, (2) registered trade name or trademark, and (3) the address at which they can be contacted on the product or when not possible because of the size or physical characteristics of the products, on its packaging and/or on the accompanying documentation, and that the product bears a type, batch or serial number or other element allowing the identification of the product.

-7. Take any corrective action required to ensure that non-conforming product which they have sold is made to conform, or where appropriate to recall or withdraw it from the market.
+7. Take any corrective action required to ensure that the non-conforming product which they have sold is made to conform, or where appropriate to recall or withdraw it from the market.
 Note: This requires the distributor to have some form of traceability of the product

 8. Immediately inform the relevant national authorities if the non-conforming product presents a risk.